johnpuddephatt/leeds-textile-trail/src/stories/temple.md

 ---
+active: false
 name: Temple Works
 title: A mill that thinks it’s an Egyptian Temple
+teaser: Step inside the room that was once the largest in the world
 order: 4
 location: '{"type":"Point","coordinates":[-1.5549627,53.790103]}'
 location_name: 'Marshall Street, Holbeck'